DIKU-EDU/patchwork/README.md

 A "patchwork" is a clone of the `HTTPS_REMOTE`, at tag `BASETAG`, with the patches listed in `BASEPATCHES` applied on top, in addition to the working patch `PATCHNAME` (if any).
 That is, for each patch, there is a directory containing a patchfile.
-These directories can be composed in other patches via the `BASEPATCHES` array variable.
+These directories can be composed to form a patchwork via the `BASEPATCHES` array variable.

 To get patchwork to work, you will also need to add the path to [`tmpdir`](https://github.com/oleks/tmpdir) to your PATH environment variable.